formiano/GlamourAuraSky-skin/README.md

 This skin is not guaranteed to work in older E2 receivers with slower CPUs.
 Use at your own risk.

 This skin is FREE software.
-You can use it for free on your E2 receivers running OpenATV 6.3 and newer images.
+You can use it for free on your E2 receivers running OpenOPD 7.5 and newer images.

 You are NOT allowed to modify the first line of the skin and its graphics.